-Telnet has been around since before the dawn of (Unix) time but surprisingly few people know how to use this extremely useful tool to track down problems with many popular services.
-A few seconds with Telnet can save hours of frustrating searching, trial and error, and screaming at the computer.
+Telnet has been around since before the dawn of Unix time, yet surprisingly few people know how to wield this tremendously useful debugging tool.
+A few seconds with telnet can save you hours of frustrated searching, trial-and-error config changes, and shouting at your monitor.

-Telnet can be used to simulate many plain-text protocols.
-I've used it to talk to MySQL, Memcached and Postfix.
-Here I'll show how to use it to test that an HTTP daemon can serve content over HTTP/1.1.
+Telnet lets you speak plain-text protocols by hand.
+I've used it to talk to MySQL, Memcached, and Postfix.
+Here I'll show you how to use it to verify that an HTTP server can serve content over HTTP/1.1.

 What is HTTP?

-HTTP/1.1 - HyperText Transfer Protocol - is a plain-text protocol defined in RFC2616.
-It's used for a great many things, but the most visible one for most people is as a transport mechanism for web pages.
+HTTP/1.1 — the HyperText Transfer Protocol — is a plain-text protocol defined in RFC 2616.
+It's used for all sorts of things, but the most visible use for most people is fetching web pages.

-When you request a webpage a few special operations are performed (which I'll gloss over because they're beyond the scope of this article).
-After those have completed your web browser connects to the web server and sends it a requests for a page.
-A typical request for a web page looks something like this:
+When you request a webpage, your browser connects to the web server and sends a request.
+A typical one looks like this:

 GET / HTTP/1.1